libvips/lua-vips/README.md

 ## Write

-You can write images to files or to formatted strings.
+You can write images to files, to ffi arrays, or to formatted strings.

 ### `image:write_to_file(filename [, options])`